artifacthealth/hydrate-mongodb/README.md

 MongoDB [bulk write operations](https://docs.mongodb.org/v3.0/core/bulk-write-operations/) are used to synchronize changes with the database, which can result in significant performance gains.

+### Breaking Changes in 2.0

+Version 2.0 updates Hydrate to use version 3.0 of the MongoDB NodeJS native driver.
+Version 3.0 of the MongoDB NodeJS driver [introduces several breaking changes](https://github.com/mongodb/node-mongodb-native/blob/3.0.0/CHANGES_3.0.0.md) which result in breaking changes in Hydrate.

+* Since MongoClient.connect(...) now returns a MongoClient object instead of a Db object, [createSessionFactory](https://artifacthealth.github.io/hydrate-mongodb/classes/configuration.html#createsessionfactory) now takes a MongoClient object instead of a Db object.
+* The new NodeJS MongoDB driver now requires that a database name be specified inorder to get a Db object.
+Therefore, the database name must now be specified in Hydrate.
+There are 3 ways this can be done (in order of priority from highest to lowest): 1) Specify the database name in the [@Collection](https://artifacthealth.github.io/hydrate-mongodb/globals.html#collection) decorator, 2) Provide the database name as an argument to [createSessionFactory](https://artifacthealth.github.io/hydrate-mongodb/classes/configuration.html#createsessionfactory), or 3) Specify the database name in the [Configuration](https://artifacthealth.github.io/hydrate-mongodb/classes/configuration.html#databaseName).
+* The [connection](https://artifacthealth.github.io/hydrate-mongodb/interfaces/sessionfactory.html#connection) property on the SessionFactory is now a MongoClient object instead of a Db object.

 ## Installation